daresh887/BlueTiger/README.md

 # BlueTiger
-BlueTiger is an upcoming platform made by Joe.
+BlueTiger is an upcoming platform made by Joe, Deez and Ligma.